robert-hh/Micropython-Editor/README.md

 **2.34** Added a branch with character mode mark/cut/paste/delete.
 Intended to be the new master

 **2.35** Change behaviour of the column position durign vertical moves, in that it tries to keep the position

+**2.36** Add the redo function, which restates changes undone by undo.